-Student will utilize what they learn in this unit to choreograph and perform as small piece for their peers.
+Students will utilize what they learn in this unit to choreograph a small piece to perform and teach to their peers.

-Students will create and perform, for the class, a short piece of choreography integrating the jazz dance terms and key elements of the genre.
+Students will choreograph and perform, for the class, a short piece of choreography integrating the jazz dance terms and key elements of the genre.
+Additionally, they will teach this choreography to the Dance 1 students.

-Unit 3: Modern
+Unit 3: Advanced Modern